-7.2 System Software Architecture
+6.2 System Software Architecture

-In addition to the application software components, AUTOSAR also defines a layered architecture of system software modules [7] which provides the basic platform for the execution of the application software components.
-Figure 12 provides a coarse grained overview of the major layers of these system software modules.
+In addition to the application software components, AUTOSAR also defines a layered architecture of system software modules [8] which provides the basic platform for the execution of the application software components.
+Figure 8 provides a coarse grained overview of the major layers of these system software modules.

-Figure 12: AUTOSAR - System Software Layered Architecture
+Figure 8: AUTOSAR - System Software Layered Architecture

 - Micro-Controller Abstraction Layer: This is the lowest software layer of the system software in AUTOSAR.
 This layer contains software modules which directly access the micro-controller's internal peripheral devices as well as memory mapped external devices.
 The task of this layer is to make higher software layers independent of the micro-controller type. - ECU Abstraction Layer: This layer interfaces with the software modules of the microcontroller abstraction layer and additionally contains drivers for external devices.
-The layer offers a standardized API to access the peripheral devices of an ECU regardless of their location (i.e., whether the peripherals are internal or external with respect to the ECU's micro-controller) and their connection (e.g., via port pins, via a serial peripheral interface (SPI), a.s.o.). - The task of this layer is to make higher software layers independent of the ECU's hardware layout.

-- Services Layer: This layer is mainly located on-top of the ECU abstraction layer and provides operating system services, vehicle network communication and management services, memory services (e.g., non-volatile random access memory (NVRAM) management), diagnostic services (e.g., error logger), and state management services of the whole ECU.
-The task of this layer is the provision of basic services for the application software and other system software modules. - Complex Device Drivers: The concept of complex device drivers somehow intentionally violates the AUTOSAR layered architecture in order to provide the possibility to deploy legacy device drivers in an AUTOSAR system software module stack.
-Additionally, the complex device driver module concept has been introduced to facilitate the integration of highly application and ECU dependent drivers that require complex sensor evaluation and actuator control with direct access to the micro-controller itself and complex micro-controller peripherals for performance reasons. - Runtime Environment (Rte): The AUTOSAR Runtime Environment provides the interface between application software components and the basic software modules as well as the infrastructure services that enable communication between application software components. - Application Layer: Actually this layer is not part of the AUTOSAR system software modules layered architecture, since this layer contains the AUTOSAR application software components described in Section 7.1.
+The layer offers a standardized API to access the peripheral devices of an ECU regardless of their location (i.e., whether the peripherals are internal or external with respect to the ECU's micro-controller) and their connection (e.g., via port pins, via a serial peripheral interface (SPI), a.s.o.). - The task of this layer is to make higher software layers independent of the ECU's hardware layout. - Services Layer: This layer is mainly located on-top of the ECU abstraction layer and provides operating system services, vehicle network communication and management services, memory services (e.g., non-volatile random access memory (NVRAM) management), diagnostic services (e.g., error logger), and state management services of the whole ECU.
+The task of this layer is the provision of basic services to other system software modules and the application software.
+In the latter case the respective service layer module acts as a service SWC towards the Rte. - Complex Drivers: The concept of complex drivers somehow intentionally violates the AU-TOSAR layered architecture in order to provide the possibility to deploy legacy device drivers in an AUTOSAR system software module stack.
+Additionally, the complex device driver module concept has been introduced to facilitate the integration of highly application and ECU dependent drivers that require complex sensor evaluation and actuator control with direct access to the micro-controller itself and complex microcontroller peripherals for performance reasons.
+Complex drivers may provide an interface to (application) SWCs.
+In that case, the complex drivers act as complex driver SWCs towards the Rte. - Runtime Environment (Rte): The AUTOSAR Runtime Environment provides the interface between application software components and the system software modules as well as the infrastructure services that enable communication between application software components. - Application Layer: Actually this layer is not part of the AUTOSAR system software modules layered architecture, since this layer contains the AUTOSAR application software components described in Section 6.1. - Libraries: AUTOSAR libraries are not assigned to any particular software layer.
+Instead all layers (including the SWCs of the application layer) are allowed to make use of these libraries.

 In addition to this mainly vertical structuring AUTOSAR further horizontally subdivides the system software modules into different sub-stacks.
-This subdivision is depicted in Figure 13.
+This subdivision is depicted in Figure 9.